Warning: Disconnect power before servicing.

 Frequently Asked Questions

 Whirlpool washer agitates but won't spin.
-What is the most likely cause?
+What's the most likely cause?

 Whirlpool Cabrio washer not spinning clothes dry.
 Why?

-How much does it cost to fix a Whirlpool washer not spinning?
+How much does it cost to fix a Whirlpool washer that won't spin?

-Whirlpool washer not spinning but motor is running.
+Whirlpool washer motor is running but drum won't spin.
 What does that mean?

 Related Whirlpool Washer Error Codes